Master of Business Administration

 Students accepted into the MBA program may elect to take all (or any portion) of the program online or in face-to-face courses at The Woodlands Center.
 Most courses at The Woodlands Center are offered in the evenings.
 The MBA requires 36 graduate hours including 27 hours of core courses and 9 hours of electives.
 There is no difference in the number of hours required based on the delivery method chosen.

 Core and elective courses are available to complete our MBA program entirely online; however, not all electives are available at this time.
 Please see current schedule of classes for the course offerings.

 The MBA program may be completed in as few as four semesters; however, it is not recommended that students who are working attempt more than six hours in a semester.
 A more realistic timeline would be approximately two years.

 Additionally, applicants must submit the following material directly to the Office of Graduate Admissions:

-- Submit official transcript(s) from all previous college work (except SHSU graduates).
+- Official transcript(s) from all previous college work (except SHSU graduates).

 - An official GMAT score.